Solitai7e/Doodads/README.md

 semaphore.ts       - simple promise-based semaphore
 emustorage.user.js - Web Storage shim, used mostly as a workaround for sites
-                     that break themselves in the absence of the real APIs. iterutils.js       - a random selection of common list operations, designed around iterators and generators instead of arrays. geany/             - plugins for Geany, most of them workarounds for random annoyances.
+                     that break themselves in the absence of the real APIs. geany/             - plugins for Geany, most of them workarounds for random annoyances.
 ```